autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 ---
 title: "Running a fediverse instance: The technical side is the easy bit"
-description: Then things get a lot more difficult
+description: People are a lot more difficult
 published: 2024-07-18
 updated: 2024-11-26
 previewImage: ./fediverse.png